-Meeting Date: January 13, 2026
+Meeting Date: February 10, 2026

 Project: Zoning Text and Map Amendments for the Euhaw Overlay District: Jasper County Zoning Ordinance, Article 5, Zoning District Regulations , Article 6, Use Regulations , Article 7, Primary Districts , Article 8, Special Purpose Districts , Article 11, Conditional Use Review and Regulations ; Article 15, Sign Standards , and Zoning Map Amendments within the Euhaw Overlay District

 Submitted For: Action

 Recommendation: Staff recommends approval

 Description: The proposed ordinance amendments and map amendments are a product from the Broad River Planning Area that staff has worked on with a Consultant (Symbioscity) since mid-2023.
 The Planning Commission originally reviewed and made recommendation of the proposed zoning text and map amendments at their Special Called Planning Commission Meeting on June 25, 2024.
-Revisions were presented to the Planning Commission at the August 28, 2024 Special Called Planning Commission Meeting, and again on January 14, 2025.
+Revisions were presented to the Planning Commission at the August 28, 2024 Special Called Planning Commission Meeting, January 14, 2025 Planning Commission Meeting, and again at the January 13, 2026 Planning Commission Meeting.
+The Planning Commission Members had questions and requested a workshop, which was held January 27, 2026.

 The County Council approved 1st Reading of the proposed ordinance, invoking the pending ordinance doctrine on July 15, 2024.
 The Ordinance has never been approved for 2nd Reading, although the County Council has held four (4) workshops and two (2) public hearings.
 There have been several iterations of the proposed zoning text amendments and map amendments based on comments received from the public and the County Council.
-The RP-10 District has been one of the major points of contention, so staff has continued to make revisions that hopefully will be more acceptable to everyone.
+The RP-10 District has been one of the major points of contention, so staff has continued to make revisions in effort to find a balance that will be acceptable to everyone as a whole.